rix1337/FeedCrawler/README.md

 JDownloader crawljobs need to be placed in the ```folderwatch``` subdir of JDownloader, so adjust the Settings.conf

+### crawl3d:

+Enable this option if (regardless of quality settings) you also want 3D versions of your Movies.txt to be added (in 1080p).
+If you want to ignore a certain type of 3D (HSBS/HOU) add the according string to your ignore list.

 ### Docker Setup:
 https://github.com/rix1337/docker-rsscrawler